 Why make just one video?
 You should consider a shorter 15-30 sec teaser to promote your release on social media before the big drop.
 Rotor lets you trim your track so you can make a shorter version of your song.

-For short-form teasers, you can even add text overlays to promote your big release date/time.
-Watch this example video made with Rotor.
+For promo videos, you can even add text overlays to promote your big release date/time.
+Watch this example video made with Rotor Videos.

-10. Finally - share it with your fans
+10. Finally - share it with your fanbase

-According to Buffer, more than 500million hours of video are watched on YouTube each day.
+According to Buffer's 50 Video Marketing Stats, more than 500 million hours of video are watched on YouTube each day.

-According to Forbes, half a billion people watch a video on Facebook everyday.
+According to Forbes' Top 10 Video Marketing Trends And Statistics, half a billion people watch a video on Facebook everyday.
 But you don't need to decide between the channels; when you can upload to them all!

 Craving a music video for your music?
 Rotor can help.
-We offer a platform where any artist can create professional style music video and promo video.
+We offer a platform where any artist can create professional style budget music videos and promo videos.
 With the ability to add your own videos & images, personalise text, alter filters plus much more, you can capture the unique identity of your work without paying through the roof.

 Sign up to Rotor for free today and get creating your promotional music video in just minutes!